What Is a Headless Browser, and How Is It Used?

 In this article, we'll explain their structures, discuss application areas, offer guidance on selecting suitable tools for various tasks from testing to scraping, and outline critical considerations for avoiding blocks.

-Before explaining how a headless web browser works, it’s important to note that they are two types – true and virtual.
+Before explaining how a headless web browser works, it’s important to note that there are two types – true and virtual.

 In such browser architecture without visualization or a graphical user interface, the data processing occurs directly in the device’s memory.